hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 - Super Two's: This is the first design of robot, [gifted to the Super Owls](./The%20Timeline%20of%20Resueland%20History.md#18-adotr-the-super-twos) by [Klesone](./The%20Planet%20File.md#klesone-r).
 - FRJ's: The longest-reigning robot type, remaining unchanged until 105 ADOTR.
-- Hulk Super FRJ's: A more powerful version of the FRJ's, specifically designed for battle against [Horsa()].
+- Hulk Super FRJ's: A more powerful version of the FRJ's, specifically designed for battle against Horsa.
 - UF's: A large and powerful type of robot specifically tasked to act as bodyguards.
 - FRT's (Fast Rescue Transformers): A prototype version of the FCRT's.
 - FCRT's: Currently the most modern type of robot are the FCRT's.